 By publicly including women in his ministry, Jesus shattered the prejudicial customs of his day.
 Why was it unusual for Jesus to speak with women?
 Nothing in the Mosaic Law prevented men and women from conversing with one another!
 Yet the society of Jesus’ day, with custom dictated by rabbinic Judaism, differed strikingly from the Old Testament social order.

-Jesus shattered this darkness by offering his teachings freely to anyone who would listen—whether they were women or men!
+Jesus shattered this darkness by offering his teachings freely to anyone with ears to listen—whether they were women or men!
 We see him directly talking with women on numerous occasions.
 The woman at the well is perhaps the best known of these.
 We sense the astounded reactions of the disciples when their teacher was seen talking with a woman.
 “They marveled that he was talking with a woman, but no one said, ‘What do you seek?’ or, ‘Why are you talking with her?’”
 (John 4:27).

 Another paradigm-breaking moment is found in the story of Jesus and his disciples at the home of the sisters Mary and Martha (Luke 10:38).
 Mary, mesmerized by Jesus’ teaching, is caught by her sister Martha sitting and listening to Jesus’ teaching with the male disciples.
 This could have been quite a social embarrassment to the family.
 The role of women was to serve the family and support the education of the men, and Martha becomes very angry at Rabbi Jesus for not enforcing the norms by telling Mary to go help.
 But Jesus passionately defends Mary’s choice to sit and listen.
 In doing so, he counter-culturally affirms women’s roles as fully fledged disciples and implicitly invites Martha to join her sister among the disciples.